-A comparison of calendar years 2013 and 2017 reveals a decrease in the total number of commercial motor vehicle crashes 251/192 respectively.
-The number of fatal crashes increased from six (6) to eight (8).
+A comparison of federal fiscal years 2014 and 2018 reveals a decrease in the total number of commercial motor vehicle fatal crashes 5/1 respectively.

 Analysis of data collected indicates that the State of Rhode Island possesses a crash corridor located on a portion of Interstate routes 95 and 195.
 As with previous years, Rhode Island's crash corridor is the one identifiable location within the State that can be addressed as a specific problem area.
-In 2017, the crash corridor accounted for approximately 38% of all CMV crashes, statewide.
+In 2018, the crash corridor accounted for approximately 35% of all CMV crashes, statewide.